 Step outside and enjoy culture, nature and history in warm Tallahassee, Florida.
 With museums, state parks and undeniable beautiful green spaces, this charming community is the perfect excuse to get away, relax and find something new.
 Dive into inspiring stories of Florida’s past and find out why this self-proclaimed pretty city is loved by so many.

 With wildlife to be seen, lush gardens to wander, and a thriving downtown, Tallahassee has something for both history buffs and outdoor adventure enthusiasts.
-Whether you’re planning a short weekend getaway or staying for a week, Tallahassee is a great family friendly destination to explore.
+Whether you’re planning a short weekend getaway or staying for a week, this Florida city is a great family friendly destination to explore.

 ST. MARKS NATIONAL WILDLIFE REFUGE